Fix: WebGL is Not Supported

 Method 1: Check if your browser version supports WebGL

 Keep in mind that not all browser versions will support WebGL.
-If your browser version is severely outdated, you might see this error message because your browser is not equipped to handle WebGL.
+If your browser version is severely outdated, you might be seeing this error message because your browser is not equipped to handle WebGL.

 A quick way to check if your browser version supports WebGL is to check this table ([here](https://caniuse.com/#feat=webgl)).
 You can easily see which browser versions are equipped to handle WebGL.

-Since all of the popular browsers currently support WebGL with the latest desktop versions, you will probably be able to resolve the issue by updating to the latest build available.
+Since all of the popular browsers are currently supporting WebGL with the latest desktop versions, you will probably be able to resolve the issue by updating to the latest build available.

 If you’ve ensured that your current browser version is equipped to support WebGL and you’re still encountering the ‘WebGL is not supported‘ error, move down to the next method below.

-Method 2: Enable hardware acceleration on your browser
+Method 2: Enabling hardware acceleration on your browser

 One possible reason why you might be encountering the ‘WebGL is not supported‘ error is that hardware acceleration is disabled in your web browser.
-WebGL technology depends on hardware acceleration, so you’ll need to take the appropriate steps to ensure that hardware acceleration is enabled on your browser.
+The WebGL technology is dependent on hardware acceleration, so you’ll need to take the appropriate steps to ensure that hardware acceleration is enabled on your browser.

-Since the steps of enabling hardware acceleration differ from browser to browser, we’ve created separate guides for all the most popular web browsers.
-Please follow the one applicable to the browser you’re using:
+Since the steps of enabling hardware acceleration are different from browser to browser, we’ve created separate guides for all the most popular web browsers.
+Please follow the one applicable to the browser that you’re using:

-- Click on the action menu (three-dot icon) in the top-right corner and then click on Settings.
+1. Click on the action menu (three dot icon) in the top-right corner and then click on Settings.

-- Click the Relaunch button to enforce the change.
+4. Click the Relaunch button to make the enforce the change.

-- Open Firefox and go to the action button (top-right corner) and click on Options.
+1. Open Firefox and go to to the action button (top-right corner) and click on Options.

 If you’re still encountering the error even after enabling hardware acceleration, move down to the next method below.

-Since WebGL depends on GPU support, older graphics drivers might end up causing the ‘WebGL is not supported‘ error.
-If your system is equipped to support WebGL, you might be able to resolve the issue by making sure that you’re using the latest graphics drivers available.
+Since WebGL is depended on GPU support, older graphics drivers might end up causing the ‘WebGL is not supported‘ error.
+If your system is equipped to support WebGL, you might be able to resolve the issue by just by making sure that you’re using the latest graphics drivers available.

 If you have Windows 10, you can do this easily by using Device Manager to update your graphics drivers.
 Here’s how: